Tax Lien Sale Q & A

 What are the payment requirements for the tax lien auction?

-Cash, cashier’s check, money order, or ACH.
+Cash, cashier’s check, or money order.
 A successful bidder must remit full and final payment of funds to the Tax Collector’s office no later than one hour before close of business on the day of the tax lien auction.

 NOTE: Payment information must be arranged with the Tuscaloosa County Tax Collector’s office prior to you becoming an accepted bidder.